-Rome recommended by Luigi & Daniele from Gayly Planet.
+Rome, recommended by Luigi & Daniele from Gayly Planet.

 Rome is an incredible city with tonnes of amazing places to take photos and historical sites that will take your breath away.
 Inclusive and international, the gay life in Rome is fun and easy-going.
-Both during international events or smaller local festivals, you will meet plenty of good-hearted people that will offer you to show you around.
-The heart of the gay life in Rome is Gay Street, right behind the Colosseum.
+Both during international events or smaller local festivals, you will meet plenty of good-hearted people that will offer to show you around.
+The heart of gay life in Rome is Gay Street, right behind the Colosseum.
 This is the place locals prefer for a drink to start the night.
 You’ll find yourself talking to everyone and, with the night coming, you’ll want to discover one of the most popular Italian clubs: Muccassassina in winter and Gay Village in Summer.

 Rome Pride takes place every June.

-Lisbon recommended by Gian Luca from Viaggia e Scopri.
+Lisbon, recommended by Gian Luca from Viaggia e Scopri.

-One of the most amazingly gay-friendly cities I can recommend for LGBT travellers is Lisbon.
+One of the most amazingly gay-friendly cities I can recommend for LGBT travellers in Lisbon.
 As the capital city of Portugal, Lisbon is full of culture and nice spots to see and visit.
 The nightlife in Bairro Alto is really fun, and there are several gay-friendly pubs, discos and a sauna.
-But Lisbon gay life is not only limited to the city centre.
+But Lisbon’s gay life is not only limited to the city centre.
 Extended along the southern coast is the Costa da Caparica, a stunning place to enjoy the sea, with beautiful, long beaches and areas equipped for tourists.
 This region is served by a slow train that starts from Lisbon and travels along the coast.
 Beach 19 is a well-known gay beach and a great place to meet new people and have fun.
 Last but not least, the Portuguese people are very open-minded and LGBT people are free to be themselves.

 Lisbon Pride takes place every June.

-Tokyo recommended by Roxanne & Maartje from Once Upon A Journey.
+Tokyo, recommended by Roxanne & Maartje from Once Upon A Journey.

 During our current world trip, we fell in love with Japan and especially with Tokyo.
 Previously, we’d heard about Japan’s crazy culture with its cosplay, maid and cat cafes and much more.
 But that’s not the best part of Japanese culture: it’s the people.
 Japanese people are the kindest and most polite people we have ever met.
 Culturally, they consider saying ‘no’ as impolite, but it’s also in their culture to be a little distant because of personal space.
 Therefore, public displays of affection (PDAs) and topics like sex and sexuality are things Japanese do not talk about, though gender norms are more fluid in Japan than elsewhere in the world.

-Most LGBT-people in Japan are just ‘gay for the weekend’ and often even have a ‘normal’ family during the rest of the week.
+Most LGBT people in Japan are just ‘gay for the weekend’ and often even have a ‘normal’ family during the rest of the week.
 Nonetheless, it’s also in their culture to not openly judge people who do show PDAs or talk about their sexuality.
 Especially while drinking, Japanese people open up about these things and that might be the reason that Tokyo has more gay bars than London!
 These gay bars can be found in Tokyo’s gay area Shinjuku-nichōme, the perfect place to either find your special someone or to celebrate your love with your special someone.
 And in between all the gay bars we found the perfect place for us: bar Goldfinger, hosting women-only parties every Saturday night!